 If you want greater security than Drive offers, Dropbox and Box are popular alternatives.
 Both tools offer some free storage and, for about $10 a month, you can get significantly more.

-If Trello doesn’t work for you visually, Asana and Basecamp are popular options among many.
+If Trello doesn’t work for you visually, Asana and Basecamp are popular options.
 Finding the right project management tool will go a long way in setting your nonprofit up for success long-term!

 Other office tools: Other office tools you can use to put forth a professional, established, organized image include Adobe Acrobat for editing PDFs, Docusign for signing agreements electronically, and CamScanner for all your scanning needs.

-Office tools will help you get control over the administration of your nonprofit right from the start.
-It is so much easier to start out with tools and processes than to wait for your nonprofit to grow to the point that everything is unwieldy and then try to get a chaotic environment under control.
-Most tools have basic free plans or free trials so you can try everything before investing any money.
+Office tools will help you get control over the administration of your nonprofit, so the administration side doesn’t suck up all your time.
+It is so much easier to start out with good nonprofit tools and processes than to wait for your nonprofit to grow to the point that you desperately need a tool or everything has become unwieldy.
+But if you have already reached the unwieldy stage, you are not alone.
+Take a breath and start trying out free trials so you can see which tools will help you the most.

 Marketing and Communication Tools

-Once you have your nonprofit’s office set up, you have to tell the world what your organization does, who your organization supports, and how your organization changes lives.
+Marketing and communication, known as marcom, is how you tell the world what your organization does, who your organization supports, and how your organization changes lives.

-Without marketing and communication, marcom in industry jargon, your organization will exist in a silo and you will miss out on donors, partnership, volunteers, and opportunities.
+Even if you’re too small to have a marketing and communication department, you have to do marketing and communication in an effective way.
+Otherwise, in marcom industry jargon, your organization will exist in a silo and you will miss out on donors, partnerships, volunteers, and opportunities.

-You need a website to be the hub of all your online activities.
-Squarespace and Wix are both popular choices for small nonprofits.
+And you don’t have to spend a fortune on your first website.
+You can actually do it yourself if you’re comfortable giving it a shot.
+Squarespace and Wix are both popular choices for new and small nonprofits.
 Squarespace costs about $12 a month and requires no HTML knowledge.
 Wix costs about $14 a month and is also easy to use.
 With both platforms, the coding happens behind the scenes while you build your website block-by-block, page-by-page.

 WordPress is a global giant and the go-to platform for organization leaders who want a lot of flexibility through themes and plugins.
 Devotees love the unlimited options and the ability to get the exact features they want.
 Plans start at $8 a month, and the plan with access to the vast marketplace of plugins starts at $25 a month.

-With your website up and running, you can turn your attention to email marketing, keeping supporters informed about your work through email.
+With your website doing its job, you can turn your attention to email marketing, keeping supporters informed about your work through email.
+If you are using your Gmail to keep everybody informed, it’s time for a tool.

 Mailchimp is a favorite email marketing platform among nonprofits.
 The free service is limited, but it’s a good place to start to determine if you like the tool.
 Paid plans start at about $10 per month.
 Because so many people use Mailchimp, it is easy to get support via Mailchimp Facebook groups and YouTube tutorials.
 Many people you work with will have some familiarity with Mailchimp.

 As with all tools, there are competitors in the marketplace promising more features, often at a lower cost.
-Some platforms used by nonprofits are MailerLite and Sendinblue.
+Some platforms used by nonprofits are Constant Contact, MailerLite, and Sendinblue.

 Social Media Tools